Workarounds Paths to Calculus: High School

-Pathway #6) Summer After 9th Grade: SFUSD Geometry
+Pathway #6) Summer After 9th Grade: SFUSD Summer School Geometry

-SFUSD Summer Geometry: Freshman who take Algebra can apply to take a free, intensive six-week SFUSD Geometry course over the summer.
+SFUSD Summer Geometry: Freshman who have taken Algebra can apply to take a free, intensive six-week SFUSD Geometry course over the summer.
 There are a limited number of spots so getting in is not guaranteed.
-It is usually held at an SF public high school (though was virtual for 2020 due to COVID-19).
+It is usually held at an SF public high school (though will be virtual for 2021 due to COVID-19).
 Students must attend every day.
 Since it is a SFUSD-sponsored class, there is no need to request special permission from your high school.
 The grade received in the summer course will count towards high school graduation and the grade will be included on your transcript.

 Summer Geometry Online or at Community College: If you don’t get a spot for the SFUSD Summer Geometry class, you could also take a online Geometry course at one of the online schools listed on the 8th Grade Algebra page, or any online/in-person class listed on this UC website of approved classes.
-Community colleges that let 9th graders take classes include College of San Mateo, Cañada, and Skyline.
-These allow 9th graders to enroll, whereas City College of SF doesn’t allow students to be concurrently enrolled until after 10th grade.
+You could also take it at a community college such as College of San Mateo or Skyline.

 Pathways #7 and #8) Summers After 10th & 11th Grades: Algebra 2 and Precalculus